Press Information Department: History

-The Press Information Department ordered cable operators from providing foreign channels that air commercials of local companies on 3 January 2017.
+The Press Information Department ordered cable operators not to provide foreign channels that air commercials of local companies on 3 January 2017.
 On 9 November 2017 the government of Bangladesh announced that all news websites would have to register with Press Information Department.
 The Editor's Council asked the government to exempt online newspapers from registration.
 Government officials hold press conferences in the Press Information Department Conference Hall.